 SunUp is available free on the iOS App Store for iPhone and iPad.
 Android is in development.

-Every feature above — real-time UV, personalized calculations, family mode, AQI monitoring, 230+ tips, history tracking, push notifications, and Apple Health integration — is included in the free download.
+Every feature above — real-time UV, personalized calculations, Check UV for Someone Else, AQI monitoring, 230+ tips, history tracking, push notifications, and the 20+ topic Sun Safety Guide — is included in the free download.

 Download now and lock in your lifetime free access before paid plans launch.